enimo/nmp/README.md

 # NMP

 NMP just another web server shell script which integrated Nginx, MySQL, PHP and some other open source server package.
 It can help you install nginx+mysql+php+fpm+etc service easily in Linux.

 Special for CentOS/RedHat, the rest OS without test.
-P.S.: It's not NPM(Nodejs package manager).
+P.S.: It's not NPM(Nodejs package manager)^^